andrewhodel/node-ip-ac/README.md

 // this prevents login guessing many times from the same IP address o.block_after_unauthed_attempts = 5;

+// notify after N absurd auth attempts
+// failed authorization attempts after the IP has been authorized o.notify_after_absurd_auth_attempts = 20;

 // send this object to send an email when an IP is blocked
+// or the absurd_auth_attempts limit is breached
 // {nodemailer_smtpTransport: nodemailer.createTransport({}), from: 'user@domain.tld', to: 'user@domain.tls', domain: 'domain or ip address'}
 o.mail = null;
 ```